-Expulsion

-Expulsion is the permanent removal from school.

-Drug Testing

-Students appearing to be under the influence of drugs or alcohol while on school property are subject to mandatory drug testing.
+Expulsion Expulsion is the permanent removal from school.
+Drug Testing Students appearing to be under the influence of drugs or alcohol while on school property are subject to mandatory drug testing.
 The Renaissance Center for Academic and Career Development also reserves the right to randomly drug test any student.

-In-School Suspension (ISS)

-ISS refers to the removal of students from their regular classes for a period of one or more days to a highly-structured, supervised environment.
+In-School Suspension (ISS) ISS refers to the removal of students from their regular classes for a period of one or more days to a highly-structured, supervised environment.
 Students who exhibit disruptive behavior and/or repeat school offenses are subject to ISS.
-Students who refuse/fail to serve ISS days will serve ISS day as OSS.
+Students who refuse/fail to serve ISS days will serve ISS days as OSS.
 Parents will be notified by phone or letter when students are assigned.
 Students are counted present for school attendance and provided individualized assignments from their regular classroom teachers.
 Students who fail to abide by the rules and regulations of ISS will receive additional ISS days or be terminated from the program.
 Any absences during an ISS assignment will be made up before the student returns to the regular classroom.
 Students will bring basic learning supplies and will do assigned work quietly in their seats.
 Students will obey all school rules and regulations.

-Lunch Detention

-Teachers may assign students to lunch detention.
+Lunch Detention Teachers may assign students to lunch detention.
 Students who fail to report will be referred to the administration for disciplinary actions.

-Out-of-School Suspension

-Out-of-School suspension is the removal of students from school for a specified period of time.
+Out-of-School Suspension Out-of-School suspension is the removal of students from school for a specified period of time.
 Students are not allowed on campus during the school day nor are they allowed to attend any school functions or activities during the period of suspension.

-Searches

-Students and/or property of the students are subject to searches upon entering the building and at any time while under the direct supervision of The Renaissance Center for Academic and Career Development staff on or off campus.
+Searches Students and/or property of the students are subject to searches upon entering the building and at any time while under the direct supervision of The Renaissance Center for Academic and Career Development staff on or off campus.
+Students may also be charged with insubordination, up to level 3, for failure to comply with a search directive.
+Security Cameras Security cameras are strategically placed throughout the building and on the campus to assist staff in maintaining a safe and supervised environment.

-Security Cameras

-Security cameras are strategically placed throughout the building and on the campus to assist staff in maintaining a safe and supervised environment.
 Students who are video recorded while engaging in misconduct are subject to the same disciplinary action that they would receive if their behavior had been directly observed by a teacher or administrator.

-Time-out

-Time-out is the removal of students from a specific class or classes for a specified period of time.
+Time-out Time-out is the removal of students from a specific class or classes for a specified period of time.
 Students who fail to serve time-out will serve doubled days in ISS.
 Parents will be notified by phone or letter when students are assigned.
 Students are counted present for school attendance and are provided individualized assignments from their regular classroom teachers.

-Suspensions for Parent Conference

-Students who are suspended for a parent conference are not allowed to attend school until a parent accompanies the student to school for a conference.
+Suspensions for Parent Conference Students who are suspended for a parent conference are not allowed to attend school until a parent accompanies the student to 26 P a g e Forgin ng citizens of tomorrow from students of today.

+school for a conference.
 It is not necessary for students to miss any school time provided a parent/guardian accompanies the student to school the following day.